ionos-enterprise/ionos-enterprise-sdk-java/README.md

 #### Remove User from a Group

-Removes an user from a group.
+Removes a user from a group.

 | Name | Required | Type | Description |
 |---|:-:|---|---|